plone/volto/packages/registry/docs/howto/how-to-register-and-retrieving-components.md

   });
 ```

-And then retrieve the component:
+To retrieve the component, use `getComponent`.

 ```js
 config.getComponent({